joyellealina/DreamHomeVR/README.md

 # DreamHomeVR
 Project 1 focuses on creating a human scale scene experienced from the 'inside out'.
+This project was completed for the purposes of the CS 4331-002 VR course at Texas Tech University.
 ## Video
 [Short Video Tour](https://youtu.be/7YZG90xpnTk)
 ## Link to Project